 The trickiest part when planning your trip to the Philippines is deciding which places to visit.
-With more than 7,000 islands to explore, it’s normal—and all of us have had our heads spin more than once.
-While the choice of the travel itinerary for the Philippines you want to follow largely depends on your tastes and expectations, we want to make life a little easier by designing a few sample trips you can tweak a bit to fit what you’re after.
-In this case, we’ve put together a 1‑month (30‑day) Philippines itinerary that will make you love this wonderful island country as much as we do—we’ve been exploring it for 15 years.
+With more than 7,600 islands to explore, it’s normal to feel overwhelmed—we’ve all found our heads spinning more than once.
+While the Philippines travel itinerary you choose will largely depend on your interests and expectations, we want to make things a little easier by putting together a few sample itineraries you can tweak a bit to fit what you’re after.
+In this case, we’ve put together a 1-month (30-day) Philippines itinerary that will help you fall in love with this wonderful island nation just as we have—we’ve been exploring it for 15 years.

 18-day trip around the Philippines

-This 1‑month Philippines itinerary will take you to some of the best islands in the Philippines and several of the best beaches in the Philippines.
-These are the features of this 30‑day Philippines route so you can see how and why we designed it this way and keep them in mind for possible tweaks:
+This 1-month Philippines itinerary will take you to some of the best islands in the Philippines and several of the best beaches in the Philippines.
+Here are the key features of this 30-day Philippines route, so you can understand how and why we designed it this way and keep them in mind when making any changes:

-• Arrival and departure days: this is a 30‑day Philippines itinerary in which we assume the first day gives you time to transfer to Siargao and the last day leaves you relaxed enough to catch your outbound flight from Manila.
+- Arrival and departure days: this is a 30-day Philippines itinerary in which we assume you’ll have enough time on the first day to travel to Siargao and enough time on the final day to catch your outbound flight from Manila.
 You’ll need to line up your international flights carefully.

-• Final destination: you could end in Coron, but our advice is not to, since it’s a small airport where flights are often delayed or canceled.
-That’s why we leave Puerto Princesa for the end (a large, well‑equipped airport), which lets us keep a shorter buffer before your international flight.
+- Final destination: you could end in Coron, but we don’t recommend doing so, because it’s a small airport and flights are often delayed or canceled.
+That’s why we leave Puerto Princesa for the end (a large, well-equipped airport), which means you can leave a shorter buffer before your international flight.
 That said, if you can return to Manila or Cebu the day before that flight home, even better.
-Otherwise, leave at least 6 hours between both flights.
+Otherwise, leave at least 6 hours between the two flights.

-• Best time for a 1‑month Philippines route: the best season for much of the country runs from November to May, but this is also a good itinerary if you plan to travel to the Philippines in August or in other summer months like July or September, since, as we explain in Best time to travel to the Philippines, it’s the dry season in Camiguin and Siargao.
+- Best time for a 1-month Philippines route: the best season for much of the country runs from November to May, but this is also a good itinerary if you plan to travel to the Philippines in August or in other months such as July or September, since, as we explain in Best time to travel to the Philippines, it’s the dry season in Camiguin and Siargao.

-• Intensity: this trip is of medium intensity.
+- Intensity: this is a moderately paced trip.
 In practice, that means you’ll have plenty of time to enjoy each destination.
 If you want to do a bit more, we’ll share some alternatives at the end.

-• For whom: it’s a super complete trip and for all kinds of travelers because, besides visiting some of the best beaches in the Philippines, you’ll be able to do lots of more active things like surfing, motorbike loops, island hoppings, and a bit of diving/snorkeling.
+- Who it’s for: this is a well-rounded itinerary suitable for all kinds of travelers because, besides visiting some of the best beaches in the Philippines, you’ll be able to enjoy plenty of other active pursuits like surfing, scenic motorbike routes, island-hopping trips, and some diving and snorkeling.

-• Starting point: we start from Manila, but this trip could also begin in Cebu.
-In fact, domestic flights would be cheaper; it’s just that long‑haul international flights are usually considerably cheaper if you arrive in Manila.
+- Starting point: the itinerary begins in Manila, but you could also start this trip in Cebu.
+In fact, domestic flights may be cheaper; it’s just that long-haul international flights are usually considerably cheaper if you arrive in Manila.

-• Budget: it’s a budget‑friendly trip to the Philippines.
-Although we’ll take internal flights in the Philippines, they’re usually not expensive (as long as you book in advance).
-You can estimate about $60–70 per day on average, though this obviously depends on the hotels you choose, activities, etc. For more info, read How much does a trip to the Philippines cost?.
+- Budget: this can be a budget-friendly trip to the Philippines.
+Although the itinerary includes domestic flights, they’re usually not expensive (as long as you book in advance).
+You can budget around $60–70 per day on average, though this obviously depends on the hotels you choose, activities, etc. For more information, read How much does a trip to the Philippines cost?

-• Order: this 30‑day itinerary can also be done in reverse.
+- Order: you can also follow this 30-day itinerary in reverse.
 You’ll just need to check boat and flight schedules to make sure it all lines up.

-Like all our routes, this is an honest, workable itinerary where you actually enjoy places instead of running around like a headless chicken.
-Truly—we’ve been helping travelers plan their trips since 2010, and the biggest mistake we always see is trying to visit too many places and ending up seeing more transport than anything else.
-Please think through your route, consider that transfers are long, and that by 17:30–18:00 it’s fully dark, so the days are a bit shorter.
+Like all our routes, this is a realistic, practical itinerary that gives you time to actually enjoy each place instead of running around like a headless chicken.
+Honestly, we’ve been helping travelers plan their trips since 2010, and the most common mistake we see is trying to visit too many places and ending up spending more time on buses, boats and planes than actually enjoying the destinations.
+Plan your route carefully, bear in mind that transfers take a long time, and remember that it gets dark by around 5:30–6:00 p.m., so the days are a bit shorter.
 If you follow our advice, you’ll enjoy it much more.

-On the other hand, we emphasize that itineraries are just templates.
-We try to balance places that most people tend to like with destinations that are well connected, but keep in mind the Philippines has more than 7,700 islands and none is truly essential.
+That said, we want to emphasize that itineraries are just a starting point.
+We try to strike a balance between popular destinations and places with good transport connections, but keep in mind the Philippines has more than 7,600 islands and no single island is truly essential.
 The key is to read the different guides on our site and pick the spots that best match your tastes and the activities you have in mind.
-In other words, the trip won’t be the same for those seeking lots of surfing, lots of diving, hiking, snorkeling, quieter or livelier destinations, or party.
+In other words, the ideal trip will look different depending on whether you want surfing, diving, hiking, snorkeling, quieter destinations or a livelier party scene.

 Philippines itinerary: 1 month

-Below you’ll find a summarized route of the itinerary we’ve put together.
-You’ll see it step by step further down, but if you like you can click each part and we’ll take you straight to the relevant section:
+Below you’ll find a summary of the itinerary we’ve put together.
+You’ll find a detailed day-by-day breakdown further down, and you can click on each item to jump straight to the relevant section:

 Day 1: How to get from Manila to Siargao